MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-assessmnt-1methods-properties.md

 Method | Data type | Description
 :---|:---|:---
-[Full export software vulnerabilities assessment](get-assessmnt-software-vulnerabilities.md#1-full-export-software-vulnerabilities-assessment) | Investigation collection | _Full export:_ This API returns a table has an entry for every unique combination of DeviceId, SoftwareVendor, SoftwareName, SoftwareVersion, CveId.
+[Export software vulnerabilities assessment (OData)](get-assessmnt-software-vulnerabilities.md#1-export-software-vulnerabilities-assessment-odata) | Investigation collection | _Full export:_ This API returns a table has an entry for every unique combination of DeviceId, SoftwareVendor, SoftwareName, SoftwareVersion, CveId.
-[Full export software vulnerabilities assessment via files](get-assessmnt-software-vulnerabilities.md#2-full-export-software-vulnerabilities-assessment-via-files) | Investigation entity| _Full export:_ This API solution enables pulling larger amounts of data faster and more reliably.
+[Export software vulnerabilities assessment (via files)](get-assessmnt-software-vulnerabilities.md#2-export-software-vulnerabilities-assessment-via-files) | Investigation entity| _Full export:_ This API solution enables pulling larger amounts of data faster and more reliably.
 Therefore, it is recommended for large organizations.
 This API enables you to download all your data from Azure Storage in the following way: 1.
 Call the API to get a list of download URLs with all your organization data.
 2. Download all the files using the download URLs and process the data as you like.

 ### 3.2 Properties